williamngan/pts/guide/md/_0900_Image.md

 # Image

-Working with images in creative coding tends to be challenging and tedious.
-The Img class simplifies the common use cases, from loading and displaying static images to generating dynamic textures.
+The standard API for working with images on canvas is rather laborious, and often takes the fun out of creative coding.
+In Pts, the [`Img`](#image-img) class simplifies the common use cases, from loading and displaying static images to generating dynamic textures, so that you can get started quickly.
 Let's take a look.

 ### Loading and Displaying Images